Mu-selim/owlwind/docs/server/5_2_Routes_Profile.md

 **POST /:username/follow**

-- Will handle following a user (not yet implemented).
+- Checks if user is authenticated using `isAuthenticated` middleware.
+- Calls `followUser` to follow a user.

 **DELETE /:username/follow**

-- Will handle unfollowing a user (not yet implemented).
+- Checks if user is authenticated using `isAuthenticated` middleware.
+- Calls `unfollowUser` to unfollow a user.

 **PUT /:username/info**